Who can apply for a Blue Badge?

 - receive eight points or more under the 'Moving Around' descriptor of the mobility component of the Personal Independence Payment (PIP)

 - score 10 points along with descriptor E in the 'planning and following a journey' part of the mobility component, which states 'you cannot undertake any journeys because it would cause overwhelming psychological/mental distress'.

 - have been awarded a lump sum benefit at tariff 1-8 of the Armed Forces Compensation Scheme and have been certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.

 Those who do not meet any of the conditions above, but meet one of the following, may be able to receive a Blue Badge following assessment:

-- Has a severe disability in both arms and regularly drives a motor vehicle, but has difficulty operating parking meters.
+- You have a severe disability in both arms and drive regularly but cannot operate pay-and-display parking machines.

-If we feel a face-to-face assessment is needed, we will contact you to invite you in.
+If we a face-to-face assessment is required, we will contact you to arrange this.

 An organisation can apply for a badge if:

 - The organisation cares for and transports disabled people who would themselves meet one or more of the conditions for a Blue Badge; and